Wedding Blogs & Wedding Photography Conferences on Represenation of Black People //

 Allow me to paint you a couple of realistic scenarios:

-Scenario 1: A Black couple scours through Instagram and Pinterest to find inspiration for their wedding and are mainly confronted with images mainly catering to Caucasian couples.
+Scenario 1: A Black couple scours through Instagram and Pinterest to find inspiration for their wedding and are mainly confronted with images mainly catering to white couples.

 This signals to the Black couple that they are not the intended clientele being sought out to be served.
 It creates frustration and prepetuates exclusion in a culture that is already Eurocentric.